 With the perfect blend of spices and herbs you can build your best homemade recipes.
 These righteous blends of New Mexico Chili powder, cayenne, smoked hickory salt, golden brown sugar, granulated garlic, onion and more make this the essential barbecue rub.
 A rub that not only delivers its best flavors to perfect tri tip but increase peak flavor with the right hints of smokiness.
 This is a key pillar dry rub in our collection of bbq rubs.

-Get these dry rubs Today!
+Get these spice rubs Today!
 When it comes to making tri tip you want to deliver proven results.
-We've taken all the guessing, and time loss.
-Use our code: 1707200910 to get an extra 10% OFF your purchase at Checkout.
+We've taken out all the guesswork and time loss.
+Use our code: Barbecue10 to get an extra 10% OFF your purchase at Checkout.

 Time is of the essence Order Today!